piluc/ConferenceMining/README.md

 `java -jar ccdm.jar`

 In order to collect the data for another conference, then the necessary arguments have to be passed to the Java executable archive.
-For example, in order to collect the data of the conference *Fun with Algorithms*, we can execute the following command:
+For example, in order to collect the data of the conference *Fun with Algorithms*, we can execute the following command (other example of program arguments are included in the `args` folder):

 `java -jar ccdm.jar 1 fun conf fun fun 2007 2021 1 fun fun 2007 2021 ne`